Eugen Doga: Film music (with Emil Loteanu)

-In 1970, Eugen Doga began his creative collaboration with director Emil Loteanu, starting with the movie "Lautarii" (1973, 13, 8 million viewers)) about folk musicians of Moldova, whose music he used to listen to as a child.
+In 1970, Eugen Doga began his creative collaboration with director Emil Loteanu, starting with the movie "Lăutarii" (1973, 13, 8 million viewers)) about folk musicians of Moldova, whose music he used to listen to as a child.
 Eugen Doga grew up in a region where, according to him, there were "great folk traditions," where his maternal ancestors lived (the composer kept the book of the genealogic tree of his mother's family going back 300 years).
 Based on that folklore, he wrote the music for the movie which created a furore and brought the authors a Silver shell at the International Film Festival in San Sebastian.

 After that a tight creative collaboration between the composer and the famous Moldovan director.
 In the end of 1971 on the poem by Gh.
 Vodă Doga wrote the song "My white city", which became a musical symbol of the capital of the republic, and which is performed hourly by the chimes at the turret of the City Hall of Chișinău.
 A future pop star Sofia Rotaru debuted with this song, and the song became one of the most popular around the whole of the former Soviet Union.

 In 1976, already at Mosfilm, Eugen Doga together with Loteanu created the movie "Queen of the Gypsies"(1976, Soviet leader rolled in 1976, 65 million viewers, copies have been sold in 120 countries.) – a romantic legend about a dramatic love of two young and proud gypsies.
 This picture won the Grand Prix – the "Golden shell" at the International Film Festival in San Sebastian.
 In order to create the music for this movie, Eugen Doga studied gypsy folklore around the whole of the Soviet Union.
 In 1978, for a film adaptation of the novel by Anton Chekhov "Drama at the hunt," Loteanu again engaged Eugen Doga.
 The movie is called A Hunting Accident (1978, 26 million. viewers) A famous waltz from the movie became wildly popular; it has become a cult, many newlyweds use it for their first dance and you can often hear it on the radio and TV.